Starlien95/GraphPrompt/README.md

 ## Node Classification

 Default dataset is PROTEINS.
 You need to change the corresponding parameters in *prompt_fewshot.py* to train and evaluate on PROTEINS.
+Flikcr use different file to pretrain and tune.
 ## Prompt tune and test
 python run.py

-Flickr
-## Pre-train
+## Flickr Pre-train
 python pre_train_flickr.py
-## Prompt tune and test
+## Flickr Prompt tune and test
 python prompt_fewshot_flickr.py